mit-pdos/perennial/README.md

 We compile with [coqc.py](etc/coqc.py), a Python wrapper around `coqc` to get timing information; due to limitations in the Makefile, this wrapper is required to pass the right flags to Coq even if not using the timing information.
 You'll need Python3 and the `argparse` library (`pip3 install argparse`) to run the wrapper.

 To compile just run `make` with Coq on your `$PATH`.

+## Verifying systems written in Go

+We reason about Go code by importing it into a model in Coq that Perennial supports, using a tool called Goose available at <https://github.com/tchajed/goose>.
+To be self-contained this repository has a committed version of the `goose`-generated Coq model for Mailboat, whose implementation is at <https://tchajed/tchajed/mailboat>.

 ## Publications